 source ~/.bashrc conda update conda source ~/anaconda/bin/activate root

 Congratulations!
 You have successfully installed Anaconda Python.
 Thanks for using this tutorial for installing Anaconda Python on your Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Anaconda Python website.
+For additional help or useful information, we recommend you check the official Anaconda Python website.